willnagoma/willnagoma/README.md

 <img src="./headshot.jpg" alt="Willna's Headshot" width="200"/>

 - 👋 Hi, I’m Willna
 - 👀 Some people journal.
-I trai models.
+I train models.
 - 🌱 I’m currently learning TensorFlow & PyTorch
 - 💞️ Right now I’m building an intuitive music playlist generator to avoid the five minutes sat in the car looking for what to play.
 - 📫 How to reach me: willnagoma@gmail.com